cockroachdb/docs/frequently-asked-questions.md

 For more insight, see [CockroachDB in Comparison](cockroachdb-in-comparison.html).

-## Can a MySQL or Postgres application be migrated to CockroachDB?
+## Can a MySQL or PostgreSQL application be migrated to CockroachDB?

 The current version of CockroachDB is intended for use with new applications.
 The initial subset of SQL we support is small relative to the extensive standard, and every popular database implements its own set of extensions and exhibits a unique set of idiosyncracies.
-This makes porting an existing application impractical unless it is only a very lightweight consumer of SQL functionality.
+This makes porting an existing application non-trivial unless it is only a very lightweight consumer of SQL functionality.

 ## How easy is it to install CockroachDB?